Best Beaches Near Boston That Are Great for Family Day Trips

 Wingaersheek Beach at low tide creates tide pools for critter searching.
 Photo by Matthew Oliphant/CC BY-ND 2.0

 One of the most gorgeous beaches in the area, Wingaersheek has stunning views of Ipswich Bay and the Annisquam Lighthouse.
-This North Shore beach is a terrific destination for families because of the sandbar that appears during low tide—check this tide chart before you go to try to time your arrival close to this mark, so you can explore the hermit crabs and other sea life in the tidal pools.
+This North Shore beach is a terrific destination for families because of the sandbar that appears during low tide—check this tide chart before visiting to try to time arrival close to this mark to explore the hermit crabs and other sea life in the tidal pools.
 Wingaersheek has a concession stand with surprisingly good food, drinks, and even beach toys.
 Restrooms with showers make cleaning off after a day in the sand a cinch.

 Beaches for Families South of Boston

 Enjoy a day swimming and exploring at Duxbury Beach.
-Kids will love splashing in the ocean and exploring the rocky coastline for hidden treasures—make sure to bring buckets to collect!
-This beach has a bathhouse and snack shack, so you don't need to plan ahead!
+Kids will love splashing in the ocean and exploring the rocky coastline for hidden treasures—make sure to bring buckets to collect.
+This beach has a bathhouse and snack shack, so there's no need to plan ahead.

 This South Shore beach has been a destination for city dwellers looking to escape the heat since the 19th century.
-Besides the usual beach activities like swimming, building sandcastles, and sunbathing, Nantasket has a 1.5-mile promenade trail that’s perfect for stretching your legs.
+Besides the usual beach activities like swimming, building sandcastles, and sunbathing, Nantasket has a 1.5-mile promenade trail that’s perfect for taking a stroll.
 The Paragon Carousel, a throwback to an earlier era, will delight kids.
 The beach even offers public concerts in the summer, so it’s worth sticking around as the sun goes down.
 Nantasket has restrooms, a bathhouse, and easy access to dining options.

 Head to the South Shore to spend a day at Wollaston Beach in Quincy.
 This 2.5-mile stretch of sand has views of the Boston Harbor Islands and plenty to do other than just sitting under an umbrella all day.
 One end of the beach has a play area, lookout tower, and picnic tables.
 The beach has restrooms, some free parking, and two fried clam restaurants right across the street.
 Part of the Quincy Shores Reservation, the beach has lifeguards in the summer, making it a family favorite.